 Debris Management shall occur on a regular basis from Memorial Day to Labor Day.
-In general, debris removal shall be conducted by hand.
+In general, man-made debris removal shall be conducted by hand by staff that have been trained on protective measures for plover and tern habitat, as well as dune vegetation.
 From the Friday preceding Memorial Day through June 30, debris shall be removed from the beach three to seven days per week.
+Clean-up crews will be updated periodically with respect to important nesting areas changes by the Conservation Agent.
 Dune and beach maintenance may occur at any time of year with beach cleaning being performed in accordance with Required Best Practices and Procedures.
 When removing debris less than seven days per week, efforts shall be made to space the cleanup days.

 From July 1 through Labor Day, debris shall be removed five to seven days per week.
 From the day following Labor Day through September 30, the town shall endeavor to remove debris from the beach three to seven days per week.
 When removing debris less than seven days per week, efforts shall be made to space the cleanup days.
-In the event of a heavy accumulation, the Town Manager and Conservation Administrator (or in her/his absence, the Conservation Commission) shall decide whether to use hand or machine labor.
+In the event of a heavy accumulation, the Town Manager and Conservation Administrator (or in her/his absence, the Conservation Commission) shall decide whether to use hand or machine labor In areas where there are rare shorebird activity, the CWP will be consulted and, if necessary, provide oversite to field activities.